What Is Server-Side Tracking and How It Works in E-Commerce

 HubSpot

 HubSpot is a leading inbound marketing and sales platform that uses server-side tracking to collect data about customer behavior on its website.
-HubSpot uses this data to optimise its website and improve its customer experience, including the performance of its lead generation forms and engagement with its content.
+HubSpot uses this data to optimize its website and improve its customer experience, including the performance of its lead generation forms and engagement with its content.

 Netflix